Skip to main content

 Image with automatic resizing

-Prevent Outlook from upscaling your images
+Prevent Outlook from upscaling images

 <!DOCTYPE html PUBLIC "-//W3C//DTD XHTML 1.0 Transitional//EN" "http://www.w3.org/TR/xhtml1/DTD/xhtml1-transitional.dtd">